polkadot-developers/polkadot-docs/tutorials/transfers/index.md

 ### Sending Funds

+Whether your account is in the Polkadot Browser Extension or created/added directly on the Polkadot-JS UI, you'll need to use the Polkadot-JS UI interface to send funds or issue any extrinsic.
+The Polkadot extension is an account manager, not a wallet, so it requires a UI to interact with.

 To send funds using the Polkadot.Js Browser Extension, follow these steps:

 1. Using the Polkadot.Js App interface, click on the **Accounts** tab and select **Transfer** from the dropdown menu: